 The 800 year old town of Bad Lauterberg is situated in a deep valley in the Southern Harz, and is surrounded by steep rising mountains of between 460 meters to 700 meters.
 Bad Lauterberg is a recognised health spa town.
 You will find over 3800 guests beds available from hotels, pensions and apartments.

 The old town has romantic lanes and a nice shopping area, where you can walk mainly traffic free, while browsing the many small boutiques, coffee shops and ice cream parlours.
 You can also visit the weekly market at St Andrews Church.
-Once you get tired of shopping you can spend time at the Vitamar Centre with its many pools, wave machines and black hole water slides, and of course saunas and relaxing lounge's.
+Once you get tired of shopping you can spend time at the Vitamar Centre with its many swimming pools, wave machines, black hole water slide, saunas and relaxing lounge's.

-Due to the low altitude, alpine skiing is limited.
-There is a lift located on the slope Heibek, which is about 200 - 300 meters long.
-Cross-country skiing is the best option here.
-The cross country ski trail South Harz between Bad Lauterberg and Wieda which has around 47km of trails, an altitude of 450- 750 meters and is well sign posted.
+Due to the low altitude, alpine-skiing is limited here.
+There is a lift located on the Heibek slope, which is about 200 - 300 meters long, although cross-country skiing is the best option here.
+The cross-country ski trail South Harz between Bad Lauterberg and Wieda which has around 47km of trails at an altitude of 450 - 750 meters is well sign posted.